 Roland MC-707 and MC-101

 Roland’s MC line offers eight tracks of samples and modelled Roland synth/drum engines, generous effects and a clip-based workflow.
 The MC-707 is the larger, hands-on flagship; the MC-101 squeezes much of it into a compact, battery-powerable box.
-They’re strong all-rounders for sample-and-synth pop, house and beats.
+They’re strong all-rounders for sample-and-synth pop, house and beats, and pair naturally with the rest of Roland’s lineup covered in our Roland synthesizers guide.

 Korg Electribe series